solariun/CorePartition/README.md

 Since it uses the directive yield(), it will create an advange using oficial arduino boards.
 The oficial code uses the yeld() directive inside every I/O calling and sleep, but, it is implemented using a week function definition, which means, it can be overwritten by this CorePartitioning nano microlib technology, allowing arduino to run, almost, whithout the need of using the yeild() directive that will continue to be available.
 Some ports of arduino framework may or not call the yield() inside their I/O and Sleep functions, but in case they do, it will make your project even more portable and feeling like preeptive cores.

+This thread is HIGHLY SUITABLE for small arduinos like NANO (Works like magic)